tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 So, let's do some modeling...

-If you haven't installed umx yet, [do that now](/models/tutorial/2020/12/10/Install.html), and follow the link back here.
+If you haven't installed devtools yet, [do that now](/models/tutorial/2020/12/10/Install.html), and follow the link back here.

 Once you have `devtools`, then you can update and load `umx`: